NemoNotFound/NemosWoodcutterFabric/ReadMe.md

     - Button

 ## Compatibilities
-- "More Slabs, Stairs, and Walls" by Nibaru
+- "More Slabs, Stairs, and Walls" version 3.1.0 by Nibaru

 I hope you like my second mod.
 Feel free to give me any feedback, I'd appreciate it a lot!